nqpz/electruth/README.rst

 =======

 electruth is free software under the terms of the GNU General Public License version 3 (or any later version).
-The author of electruth is Niels Serup, contactable at ns@metanohi.org.
 This is version 0.2.0 of the program, the first version to support Python 3.1+ (if you need support for Python 2.6+, you should download v0.1.1).